Surfing Is Gaining Ground In India—just Not Among Indians | Forbes India

 Considered to be one of the oldest surf clubs in India, KSC has taught hundreds of students so far, many of who have gone on to become surf instructors themselves.
 But things were different a decade ago.
 Rakhul, a senior instructor at S&S, says, “When I started surfing, locals at the beach would stare at me with amazement.
 After I finished, they would ask me what kind of motor this piece of board had.
 They would be shocked and in denial that surfing could be done without any form of engine.”

 There are some issues, however, that remain.
 For instance, when it comes to boards, there are not many manufacturers in India.
 This is a serious inconvenience for the experienced surfers who have to carry their own boards into the country.
-S&S manager Akhil H says there is only one company in Tamil Nadu, Indi Surfboards, which makes surfboards.
+S&S manager Akhil Vincent says there is only one company in Tamil Nadu, Indi Surfboards, which makes surfboards.

 Despite the rise of these surfing spots and training schools, not many Indians have taken to the sport.
 Joel Rollason says one of the reasons could be a lack of awareness and another could be that Indians are not good swimmers, especially in the sea.
 “It would be helpful if the government recognises the opportunities here and steps in to help,” adds Rigole.